fraenzi/popmod_snowfinch/docs/predictive_model.md

-## Additional data on which parameter would improve predicted population trends most?
+## For which parameter would additional data improve predicted population trends most?

 To determine which information increases precision of the predicted population trajectories the most, we conducted simulations, presuming we exactly knew a specific parameter value.
-We run separate analyses for1) the proportions of non-breeders, single and double brooded pairs, 2) the number of fledglings per brood, and 3) survival.
+We run separate analyses for 1) the proportions of non-breeders, single and double brooded pairs, 2) the number of fledglings per brood, and 3) survival.